 Welcome to a place of ultimate relaxation, sun-kissed adventure and as much fresh seafood as your stomach can handle.
 While you may think all the South Pacific Islands have to offer is sitting on a beach with a cocktail in hand (how awful!), there’s so much to do in these natural playgrounds.
 Pull the crown out of your watch to adjust to island time and prepare to feel the sand between your toes and the salty air on your skin.

-There are plenty of islands in the South Pacific for travellers to choose from, each with their own unique flavour – it just depends what you want out of your holiday.
+There are plenty of islands in the South Pacific for travellers to choose from, each with their own unique flavour.
 The culture is surprisingly diverse throughout the nations in the South Pacific and the people who have lived on the islands have done so for tens of thousands of years.
 Ancient histories, myths, legends and cultural traditions are at the forefront of daily life.
-You won’t be able to escape it, but we doubt you’ll try.

 If you want to feel truly isolated from the rest of the world and as though you’re the only one for miles, the tiny island nation of Niue might be for you.
 It’s possibly the South Pacific’s best-kept secret, untouched my mass tourism.